SupaFlys/homebridge-projector-pjlink/README.md

 ## A Homebridge plugin for controlling PJLink-based projectors

-This allows controlling projectors which support for the simple [PJLink protocol](https://pjlink.jbmia.or.jp/english/).
+This plugin allows controlling projectors which support the simple [PJLink protocol](https://pjlink.jbmia.or.jp/english/).
 A configuration example:

 ```
   "accessories": [